Think more broadly about brands and better serve your clients with a selection of essays from some of the best and brightest in the industry.

 - How should we organise to deliver?

-Highlighting that today's most successful agencies are those which are embracing the new ways in which we consume content, What is a 21st Century Brand? delivers cutting-edge thinking across all areas of advertising practice.
+Highlighting that today's most successful agencies are those which are embracing the new ways to consume content, What is a 21st Century Brand? delivers cutting-edge thinking across all areas of advertising practice, questioning the real fundamentals of creating and building brands.
+It is a thought-provoking read for any advertising practitioner or student.

 Nick Kendall is an award-winning brand and advertising specialist with over 25 years' experience.
-He has worked on famous global accounts such as Johnnie Walker and Unilever's 'Dirt is Good' laundry brand.
-Nick is a founding partner of Bro-Ken and member of The Garage, which helps start-ups build brands.
-He designed and created the IPA Excellence Diploma, which is described as 'the MBA of brands' for the advertising industry, and is its Chief Examiner.
-He received the IPA President's Medal for his services to the industry and is the author of Advertising Works 10.
+He has worked on famous global accounts such as Johnnie Walker and Unilever's 'Dirt is Good' laundry brand, and is a founding partner of Bro-Ken and member of The Garage, helping start-ups build brands.
+He designed and created the IPA Excellence Diploma, which is described as 'the MBA of brands' for the advertising industry, and received the IPA President's Medal for his services to the industry.

 You will need to sign up or login as a registered academic to request inspection copies.